IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/icon-button.md

 # $Platform$ Icon Button Overview

-<p class="highlight">The $ProductName$ Icon Button component allows developers to use registered icons as buttons in their application.
-It carries all features of the [icon](../icon.md) component but adds features from the [button](button.md) component as well.</p>
+The $ProductName$ Icon Button component allows developers to use registered icons as buttons in their application.
+It carries all features of the [icon](../icon.md) component but adds features from the [button](button.md) component as well.

 ## Usage